port-labs/port-docs/docs/guides-and-tutorials/scaffold-a-new-service.md

 :::info notes

 In our workflow, the cookiecutter uses the payload for the inputs.
-We omit the payload in order to not send additional inputs to the workflow.
+We omit the user inputs in order to avoid sending additional inputs to the workflow.
 If you are using your own workflow, you can use the data from the inputs, and then set Omit user input to `no`

 <img src='/img/guides/backendGithub.png' width='75%' />